 This category is NOT used for the following, unless specifically allowed by sponsor written instructions or sponsor prior approval:

-The UF Human Subject Payments (HSP) system streamlines the coordination, disbursement and tracking of the payment process for subjects in UF research studies.
-As a result of using the HSP system, participants and study administrators will benefit due to greater efficiencies.
-The HSP System is open and available to all of UF’s campus.
-Anyone who pays research subjects will need to use the HSP system.
+Research Participant Payments (RPP) system streamlines the coordination, disbursement and tracking of the payment process for participants in UF research studies.
+As a result of using the RPP system, participants and study administrators will benefit due to greater efficiencies.
+The RPP System is open and available to all of UF’s campus.
+Anyone who pays research participants will need to use the RPP system.

-For more information, please visit the UF’s Finance & Accounting Human Subject Payments webpage.
+For more information, please visit the UF’s Finance & Accounting Research Participant Payments webpage.

 An individual or business procured to provide professional services for a fee.
 The individual/ business acts as an independent contractor, gives professional advice or service to a project in exchange for compensation.